 - Access: Some lookouts have road access and some require a hike.
 Lookouts that are available for rent in the winter months usually require a trek by snowshoes or skis.
 The condition of roads varies from one location to another, so make sure to check with the ranger district for road conditions.
 In my experience, lookout access roads are usually quite rough.
 Some require a high-clearance 4WD vehicle.

 - Amenities: Staying in a lookout is a rustic experience!
 If you’re used to camping you’ll probably do fine, but if you’re used to staying in hotels you’ll need to adjust your expectations.
 Some lookouts are ground cabins and some are towers with steep stairs.
-If you have a fear of heights I do not recommend staying in a tower.
+If you have a fear of heights I recommend staying in a ground cabin, not a tower.
 Amenities vary from one lookout to another.
 Some have a single bed, some have a double bed.
-A small table and at least one chair will be available.
+A small table and at least one chair will usually be available.
 Some have a small refrigerator.
 Some have a gas stove for cooking.
 Many of them have a wood stove although sometimes you have to bring your own firewood.
-Those that do not have a wood stove have an electric or propane heater.
+Those that do not have a wood stove sometimes have an electric or propane heater, but some have no heat source at all.
 Lookouts do not have plumbing.
 You will need to bring as much water as you need for cooking, cleaning, and drinking, or plan to melt and filter snow in the winter.
 An outhouse or vault toilet will be nearby.
 It’s a good idea to bring some TP with you, as the supply may be out.
 You will also need to bring a sleeping bag (or bedding for the mattress).
 You will find a variety of pots, pans, and dishes in various states of cleanliness.
-Just in case, plan to bring everything you need to prepare and eat your meals.
+Because the availability of supplies varies so much from one lookout to the next, it’s a good idea to bring everything you think you’ll need, including pots, pans, silverware, and things you need to prepare and eat your meals.

-- Firewood: DO NOT chop firewood inside the lookout.
+- Firewood: Some lookouts have firewood provided and sometimes you have to bring your own.
+DO NOT chop firewood inside the lookout.
 It damages the floor and makes a mess.
 If firewood is provided on site, it’s a nice gesture to bring some in from the wood shed before you leave so that it’s all ready for the next renter.
 If an outside fire ring is provided, make sure your fire is completely out before you leave the area.
+This means dumping water on it and being able to touch the coals without feeling any heat.
 If there is a fire ban in effect (often the case in late summer), don’t build an outside fire at all.

 - Pests: Rodents, bees, flies, and other pests can occasionally be a problem, especially if past renters have not properly cleaned up after themselves.
 Most lookouts do not have screened windows or a screen door, so if it’s hot and you need ventilation you might have some insect visitors.
 It’s very important to clean up after yourself so that you don’t attract pests.

 - Wildlife: Don’t feed birds or other wildlife that comes calling while you’re at the lookout.
-They are wild animals, not pets.
+They are wild animals, not pets, and their reliance on humans for food may turn them into annoying pests for future renters.
 Read more about the reasons why you shouldn’t feed wildlife.

 - Dogs: Not all lookouts allow dogs, so check before you make your reservation.
 If you do bring your dog, please make sure to clean up after it, both inside the lookout (clean up that dog hair) and out (get rid of the poop).
 Ground cabins are no problem for dog access, but if you stay in a tower, the stairs may be too steep for your dog to handle.